 So you came across a convertible laptop and you asked yourself, do I need to buy a laptop with a touchscreen?
 Is a traditional laptop good enough?
 Don’t buy a touchscreen laptop before you read this article!

 Touchscreen laptops (also known as 2-in-1, hybrid, or convertible laptops) are also quite popular, but the verdict is split down the middle.
-Some people loving them, and the other half say touchscreen laptops are an expensive gimmick.
+Some people love them, and the other half say touchscreen laptops are an expensive gimmick.

 Who is right?